openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 ------

 ## Internal Loads
 The Loads tab allows you to create and edit load definitions for the internal load objects you will use in your model.
 Types of loads are listed in the right panels.
-Select the type of load you want to create and hit the plus button or drag a load definition from the library onto the drop zone in the lower right.
+Select the type of load you want to create and hit the Plus button or drag a load definition from the library onto the drop zone in the lower right.

-Once you add a loads definition, it will be available to use from the "My Model" tab on the right panel.
+Once you add a loads definition, it will be available to use from the My Model tab on the right panel.
 On the Space Type tab you can assign loads to a space type or directly to a space in the Facility tab, except for Water Use Equipment.

 [![Load Definitions](img/create_model/load_def.png "Click to view")](img/create_model/load_def.png)
+*Above: Edit and create internal loads on this tab.*

 The types of loads that can be added in this tab follow: